Ashoka74/EQ_Forecast/README.md

 You should have Python already installed.

-If using another editor from SageMaker Studio
+If using another editor than SageMaker Studio
 * Create a Virtual Environment in the root folder
   ```sh
   python -m venv .venv